FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting Limerick City and County Council - 19th December 2024.md

 Biodiversity and Environment Strategic Policy Committee consequent to the election of

-Councillor Conor Sheehan to Dáil Éireann.---
+Councillor Conor Sheehan to Dáil Éireann.
+---
 3

 On the proposal of Councillor Hickey-O’Mara seconded by Councillor Benson it was